Courses in English

 JAPN 363 Samurai, Monks, and Pirates: History and Historiography of Japan’s Long 16th Century (HIST 370) (3).
 This course will examine Japan’s long 16th century.
 Introduces students to the history of, and historiographical problems with the representation of, some of the most fascinating characters in Japanese history, including pirates, warlords, tea masters, Jesuit monks, Buddhist priests, and peripatetic artists.

 JAPN 375 The Culture of Modern, Imperial Japan, 1900–1945 (3).
 This course will examine the various expressions of cultural modernity in Japan with a focus on film, literature, and popular culture from 1900 to the end of the Pacific War.

-JAPN 381 Women and Work in Japan (WMST 381) (3).
+JAPN 381 Women and Work in Japan (WGST 381) (3).
 Examines construction of traditional women’s roles in Japan and feminist challenges to them by exploring various aspects of “women’s work.”
 Interdisciplinary readings consider law, social custom, media representations, and feminist activism.

-JAPN 384 Women Writers in Japanese Society (WMST 384) (3).
+JAPN 384 Women Writers in Japanese Society (WGST 384) (3).
 Examines Japanese literature and culture through fiction and poetry by women.
 Explores ideas in contemporary feminist criticism in Japan and the West as a means to read Japanese women’s writing.

 JAPN 451 Swords, Tea Bowls, and Woodblock Prints: Exploring Japanese Material Culture (3).
 This course surveys Japanese material culture.
 Each week we will examine a different genre of visual or material culture in terms of its production, circulation through time and space, and modern deployment in narratives of national identity.
 This course includes regular engagement with the Ackland Art Museum at UNC.